matterhorn-chat/mattermost-api/README.md

 **Note: The `local_test_mm.sh` script will stop and remove a docker container named `mattermost-preview`.**

-**Note: The tests can only be run once against a given MatterMost instance.
+**Note: The tests can only be run once against a given Mattermost instance.
 This is because the scripts currently assume they can create an initial admin user.**

 **Note: The scripts assume the instance is reachable on `localhost:8065` over plain